Mitosite/HAMSTR/README.md

 # HAMSTR
-The (hopefully) final version of the project
+The site architecture submitted for review for the first project for the 2017/18 MSc bioinformatics cohort at Imperial College London.